srivathsa-yashwanth/TOP-projects/README.md

 <h3>3.
 Local Library</h3>
 <p> A library management system for your friendly neighbourhood local library, with the abilities to add, remove, update books, authors and genres.
 It stores the data on a MongoDB database on a cluster.
 Built with Express, Mongoose, EJS. </p>

+<h3>4.
+PC Parts Inventory</h3>
+<p> A place to keep track of your high end PC components.
+You can add items, categories and update/delete them as you see fit.
+It stores the data on a MongoDB database on a cluster.
+Built with Express, Mongoose, EJS. </p>